elixir-europe/rdmkit/CODE_OF_CONDUCT.md

 The RDM CoC group will ask if this resolution is acceptable, and must note feedback for the record.
 However, the RDM CoC group is not required to act on this feedback.

-### 4.5 Conflicts of Interest

-In the event of any conflict of interest such that Dr Blomberg is not able to evaluate or enforce the reported violation, Susanna Repo will take Niklas Blombergs's place.

 ## 5 Acknowledgements

 This code is adapted from the [Turing Way Project Code of Conduct](https://github.com/alan-turing-institute/the-turing-way/blob/master/CODE_OF_CONDUCT.md) which in turn was adapted from [Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html), and the with sections from the [Alan Turing Institute Data Study Group Code of Conduct](https://docs.google.com/document/d/1iv2cizNPUwtEhHqaezAzjIoKkaIX02f7XbYmFMXDTGY/edit).